elastic/connectors/docs/DEVELOPING.md

 If the quotas are exceeded, some endpoints return 503 responses which contain the `Retry-After` header, and are used instead of 429 codes.

-Putting all this together, we know that we must specially handle 503 and 429 responses, looking for `Retry-After` headers, and design our connector knowing that we must make the absolute most out of each request, since we will nearly always run up on the per-minute and per-day limits.
+Putting all this together, you now know that you must specially handle 503 and 429 responses, looking for `Retry-After` headers, and design your connector knowing that you must make the absolute most out of each request, since you will nearly always run up on the per-minute and per-day limits.

 ##### What is the API's default page size?